junxit/us-congress-bills-113/metadata.md

 - 2014-12-09 — Passed/agreed to in House: On passage Passed by recorded vote: 230 - 182 (Roll no. 553).(text: CR 12/08/2014 H8826-8829)
 - 2014-12-09 — Pursuant to clause 1(c) of rule 19, further proceedings on H.R.
 5781 were resumed.
 - 2014-12-09 — The previous question on the motion to recommit with instructions was ordered pursuant to the rule. (consideration: CR H8887-8888)
+- 2014-12-10 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.